WORKSHOPS (all are 2 hours in length except for Harp Maintenance and Hear it Played)

 For anyone but required by all solo competitors.
 The competitors will have an opportunity to play parts or all of their competition piece in the competition venue.
 You will learn how to approach the harp, remove any awkward sitting positions, and practice bowing, and exiting.

 TBA (Adult Workshop) – Tammy Wilcox

 The precision is there.
 The notes are learned.
 Check!
 The rhythms are stellar.
 Check!
 The pedals are flying.
 Check!
 Is the piece finished?
 Learn how to push beyond the mechanics to polish your music by shaping and phrasing to achieve a musical flow.
 You will bring a piece of music that you are currently studying which is almost to the polished point.

-Special Edition – Elizabeth Richter Wednesday Afternoon
+23 Harpists and Me: Exploring Your Harp Ancestors – Elizabeth Richter Wednesday Afternoon

-Festival Fun with Faye – Faye Seeman Friday afternoon
+Festival Fun with Faye – Faye Seeman

 Celebrate our last day of our week together with memory and harp-related trivia games, improvisation skits based on what we learned, create artwork based on what we hear, move to the beat, play concentration ala Midwest harp Festival and develop skits for the impending banquet.